Barabatia, Bhadrak: Geography

 The place is located in tihidi block of Bhadrak District, Odisha.
-Village is comes under the pirahat RI circle.
+Barabatia comes under the pirahat RI circle.
 The village's geography is suited for agriculture.

 Demographics

 As of the 2011 census there were a total of 216 families residing in Barabatia.
 Barabatia has a population of 1155, of which 571 are males and 584 are females.

 The population of children ages 0–6 is 117, making up 10.13% of the village's total population.
 Batabatia's average sex ratio is 1023, which is higher than the Orissa state average of 979.
 Child Sex Ratio for the Barabatia as per census is 696, lower than Orissa average of 941.

 Barabatia has a higher literacy rate than Orissa.
 In 2011, the literacy rate of Barabatia was 83.72% compared to Orissa's 72.87%.
 In Barabatia male literacy stands at 89.44%, while the female literacy rate is 78.36%.

 Schedule Caste (SC) constitutes 3.38% of the total population of Barabatia.
 The village currently doesn't have any Schedule Tribe (ST) population.